Bananen2499/FS19_mod_bulk_updater/readme.md

 # Mod updater for FS19
 Updates all the mods in your mod folder to the latest version.
 No more updating each mod individually!

+This does however not account for mods that break saves on updates, there isn't really a way to manage that as of now.
+Hence this might be better to use for sporadic players who just wants to quickly jump in and plow some fields or cut down a forrest.

+(Mods that cant be matched exactly by name and author are left "as is".
+Shouldn't be many, but you'll have to update those yourself.)
 ## Usage
 ### Perquisite
 Python3.8+